Answers to Common Questions about Calcium Supplements

 • As mentioned above, read the product label to find out if it needs to be taken with a meal.

-• If you take a multivitamin, be sure to read its label carefully before going out to purchase a calcium supplement.
-Many daily multivitamins contain calcium, and there's no need to purchase something new if you're already getting enough calcium in your vitamins!
+• If you take a daily multivitamin, be sure to read its label carefully before going out to purchase a calcium supplement.
+Some daily multivitamins contain calcium, so you'll want to know how much that adds to your total.

 Keep your bones strong by making sure you get enough calcium!